osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

 2. Optional: To remove data, configuration and log files, remove the directory _%ProgramData%\OSIsoft\Adapters\AdapterName_.

+   **Note:** If logging is enabled for the adapter, you need to end the process before you can delete the files.

     This will delete all data processed by the adapter in addition to configuration and log files.